 - Because the central aim is the practical application of analyses techniques, we will not be overly concerned with theorems, math proofs, and theoretical derivations.
-This is an applied methods course after all. - In loose terms, the CLT says that for a large number of measurements of continuous variables (or combinations thereof) the outcome approaches a gaussian distribution. - Even if the underlying PDF (or joint PDFs) are not themselves gaussian
+This is an applied methods course. - In loose terms, the CLT says that for a large number of measurements of a continuous variable X done in batches, the distribution of the batch means \bar{X} will be approximately gaussian. - Even if the underlying PDF (or joint PDFs) of X are not themselves gaussian